vojtechkral/bard/doc/book/migration-2.md

 ### Templates

-If you are using the default template without changes, it is recommended to delete it as bard now by default uses built-in templates without saving them to disk.
+If you are using the default template without changes, it is recommended to delete it as Bard now, by default, uses built-in templates without saving them to disk.

 Templates have been changed significantly between the two major versions.
 If you used customizations, please refer to [Templates - upgrading](./templates.md#upgrading).
-The default templates can also be obtained by specifying a non-existing file in the output's `tamplate` field - the file will be generated with default template content.
+The default templates can also be obtained by specifying a non-existing file in the output's `template` field - the file will be generated with default template content.